-by implementing a policy to constrain returnflows, river and groundwater water quality will be improved and revented from deteriorating further.
-Under these improved water quality conditions the returnflows from the esulting optimal crop compositions could be less than the maximum specified in the constraint, making the eturnflows constraint no longer necessary once farmers are using and managing their on-farm storage dams properly.
-This constraint is however initially required to get farmers to install drainage and build on-farm storage tams.
+By implementing a policy to constrain returnflows, river and groundwater water quality will be improved and prevented from deteriorating further.
+Under these improved water quality conditions the returnflows from the resulting optimal crop compositions could be less than the maximum specified in the constraint, making the returnflows constraint no longer necessary once farmers are using and managing their on-farm storage dams properly.
+This constraint is however initially required to get farmers to install drainage and build on-farm storage dams.
 Constraining irrigation returnflows must be coupled with the incentives of artificial drainage subsidisation and on-farm storage dam subsidisation.

-5.3.2.
+6.3.2.
 PROVISION OF LASER LEVELLING AND SOIL SALINITY MAPPING SERVICES